 1) A warm hot water bath is a must

 - Come what may bathe every day with ‘not-so-hot water’.
-Overcome the temptation of a hot water bath that is proven to deplete your skin of its essential oils.
+Overcome the temptation of a hot water bath that is proven to deplete the skin of its essential oils.

 - Apply cold cream or body-lotion immediately post-bath.
-This will keep your skin hydrated and prevent it from developing flaky scales during the harsh winters(lest you end up looking like a snake shedding its skin!)
+This will keep one’s skin hydrated and prevents from developing flaky scales during the harsh winters(lest you end up looking like a snake shedding its skin!)

 2) Soak your feet in warm water

 - Make it a habit to soak your feet in warm-water added with salt/rock-salt, before going to bed in winters.
-Soaking time of even 5-10mins would do wonders.
-This prevents you from being prone to frostbites or if you have already developed one, then acts as a cure.
+Soaking for even 5-10mins does wonders to the body.
+It prevents from being prone to frostbites or if one has already developed one, then acts as a cure.
 The cherry on the cake is the sound sleep post a dip.
 Try it!

 - Frostbite is an injury in which the tissues of the body get damaged due to freezing.
 Deep frostbites make the skin hard, white/pale, cold and numb.
-When rewarmed, the skin may turn blue or purple and quite painful.
-As, it did in my case, in the toes.
+When rewarmed, the skin may turn blue or purple and this is quite painful.
+I have experienced these frustrating frostbites on my toes.
 And, the above remedy worked like a charm

 - Never allow a frostbitten part to refreeze.
 This can result in severely damaging the underlying tissue.

-- Also, introspect before warming the skin using dry, radiant heat, like a heat lamp or campfire if your skin appears to be frostbitten.
+- Also, introspect before warming the skin with the help of dry, radiant heat, like a heat lamp or campfire if your skin appears to be frostbitten.
 Frostbitten skin can easily get burned.

 3) Place a bowl of water

 - If using a portable room heater or blower, then place a bowl of water in the room.
-It is simple science at play here: In winters, the air is drier due to lack of water-vapour.
-This also results in dry skin and eyes and a feel of static electricity especially while using the mink blankets.
+It is simple science at play here: in winters, the air is drier due to lack of water vapour.
+This results in dry skin and eyes and may induce static electricity especially while using the mink blankets.

 - By evaporating water, you are making the air a little moist/humid.
 This paves the way to less static electricity, less dust and keeps the skin hydrated.